branaway/Japid/readme.txt

 * Version History:

+2011/6/20: V0.8.8
+    1. new feature: template parameter can be annotated with a default value for use with tag invocation with named arguments.
+E.g.
+    `args String msg, @Default(new String("m2message"))String m2, Integer age

+        or:

+    `(
+        @Default("message 1 default value") String msg,
+        @Default(new String("m2message")) String m2,
+        @Default(20) Integer age
+    )
+    Due to parser limitation, there cannot be a new-line between the annotation and the parameter type.
 2011/6/17: V0.8.7.1
     1. bug fix: vertical bar could not be part of tag argument.
 It was confused as the separator between args and callback params.
 2011/6/17: V0.8.7